kam-zhan-yue/.config/README.md

 | [starship](https://github.com/starship/starship)       | ★★★★★  | Technically this is only visual, but I can't use zsh without it.          |
 | [zoxide](https://github.com/ajeetdsouza/zoxide)        | ★★★★★  | Sceptical at first, but I don't use cd anymore because of this.           |
 | [ohmyzsh](https://github.com/ohmyzsh/ohmyzsh)          | ★★★★★  | Handles everything I could ever want for zsh.                             |

+### Rating System

+> ★★★★★ = Core part of workflow, can't live without it.
+> ★★★★☆ = Used daily, makes certain workflows so much better
+> ★★★☆☆ = Solid usage, just barely better than the default option
+> ★★☆☆☆ = Little usage, good for specific scenarios
+> ★☆☆☆☆ = Rarely used, only for style / effects